 At least one third of a student's curriculum is devoted to their area of specialisation, and most of the teaching is in small groups during these years.
 Students finishing in Music at the end of year 3 may elect to produce, under the individual guidance of a member of staff, a major piece of work in their area of specialisation.
 Students taking Music in year 4 will present a larger project, again under individual supervision.
 Those specialising in musicology write a dissertation of approximately 10,000 words; music technologists undertake a project; composers present a portfolio of works.
 Additionally, a range of electives is offered in all three areas, and students may choose to take electives outside their specialisation.
 All students may participate in practical musicianship electives for up to 25% of their marks: a recital, Aural Training, and Keyboard Skills (continuo playing).

 Full details of the curriculum, course regulations and modules, may be seen in the Department of Music Handbook, this will be available shortly!

 Please check the Treasurers office for the summary of undergraduate degree fees.

 The Irish Central Applications Office (C.A.O.) by January of the year of proposed entry.
 Entry is by an entrance test (usually at the end of March), a formal interview (usually in late April/early May) and academic competition (the points system).

+The entrance tests are held annually in April.
 All candidates will be notified of the time and place in early March.

-For further information, see Marking criteria for Entrance Tests.

 For sample entrance test papers from 2016, click on the following links: